William Mong Distinguished Lecture

-Speaker: Professor L. Jay Guo
+by Professor L. Jay Guo

 We find rich and pleasing colors in the world around us, mostly with the use of colored pigments.
 Many insects produce vivid colors by the nanostructures on their wings, made of materials that can be entirely colorless.
 It is now possible to engineer different electromagnetic responses in the visible, infrared, THz or radio frequency range by designing structures using dielectric and metallic elements.
 For example, structural colors can benefit compact and high-efficiency displays and imagers, new vehicle coatings, and building integrated photovoltaics; certain photonic structures can modify the thermal emission properties of heated objects, benefiting thermal-light interconversion efficiencies; surface structure with broadband RF absorptions can help achieve stealth functionality.
-This talk will present the guiding principles, with an emphasis on structural simplicity, and scalability to practical manufacturing, e.g. by roll-to-roll patterning and deposition processes.
+This talk presented the guiding principles, with an emphasis on structural simplicity, and scalability to practical manufacturing, e.g. by roll-to-roll patterning and deposition processes.